mahdisesmaeelian/Python-Machine-Learning/assignment-32/Readme.md

 ![b631eeca619e3b77df6dcfdc3e43fe30](https://user-images.githubusercontent.com/88204357/150136891-aabaaf0b-dbb8-4212-8062-b1ec1d55e4fb.jpg)

-At the end you can follow this website to learn and practice these Python virtualization: https://www.fatalerrors.org/a/python-visualization-case-fruit-classification-banana-and-apple-war.html
+At the end you can follow this website to learn and practice about Python virtualization:

+https://www.fatalerrors.org/a/python-visualization-case-fruit-classification-banana-and-apple-war.html